 It’s hard to believe, but we are finally here.
 My surgery is scheduled for Monday morning and there is a lot to do to prepare.
 This will probably be a very boring post for those of you who are not in the process of or considering a TG, but feel free to read along!

-I’m not sure how other hospitals who perform TGs do things, but at NIH they schedule you for a full day of pre op tests to aide in the research portion.
+I’m not sure how other hospitals that perform TGs do things, but at NIH they schedule you for a full day of pre-op tests to aid in the research portion.

-I arrived to NIH at the gracious hands of a good friend who was willing to drive me so I wouldn’t have to worry about either being late or taking an Uber/metro.
+I arrived at NIH at the gracious hands of a good friend who was willing to drive me so I wouldn’t have to worry about either being late or taking an Uber/metro.